Lap Weld Joint

 When properly executed, lap welds can be very strong and have a high resistance to fatigue.

-See also What is Friction Welding
+See also What is Pickling and Passivation of Stainless Steel?

 Lap Joint advantages and disadvantages